Hedysarum alpinum

-Hedysarum alpinum is a species of flowering plant in the legume family known by the common name alpine sweetvetch.
-It is called masu in the Iñupiaq language.
+Hedysarum alpinum is a species of flowering plant in the legume family known by the common name alpine sweetvetch, bear root, or eskimo potato.
+It is called masu, mashu, masru or mazu in the Iñupiaq language.
 It has a circumpolar distribution, occurring throughout the northern latitudes of the Northern Hemisphere.
 In North America it is widespread in Canada and the northernmost United States, including Alaska.

 Description

 This plant is a perennial herb producing several erect stems from its caudex.
 It grows to 70 cm in height.
 The taproot is thick and woody, and it has rhizomes which can produce new stems.
 The leaves are each divided into a number of leaflets up to 3.5 cm long.
 The inflorescence is a dense raceme of flowers.
 The flowers are pink or pale purple and up to 1.5 cm long.
 The flowers are pollinated by insects such as the bumblebee and honeybee.
 The fruit is a flat legume pod which is narrowed between the seeds, with as many as 9 segments.